Angular dependence of resonant inelastic x-ray scattering: a spherical tensor expansion: General case

 \subsection{The Kramers-Heisenberg formula}

-The scattering of light by a quantum system is described by the Kramers-Heisenberg formula, which was obtained before the advent of quantum theory~\cite{Kramers-25}.
-The first quantum derivation of this formula is due to Dirac~\cite{Dirac-27-dispersion}.
+The scattering of light by a quantum system is described by an equation derived by Kramers and Heisenberg before the advent of quantum theory \cite{Kramers-25}.
+Its first quantum derivation (in the electric-dipole approximation) is due to Dirac \cite{Dirac-27-dispersion}.
+The multipole scattering cross-section is~\cite{Tulkki}: